Dreaming381/Free-Parking/Documentation~/Decorating the Main World.md

 capsules, and boxes.
 But all collider types except for terrain colliders are supported.
 Marking mesh colliders as convex is also an optimization.

+To make the player collide with the environment, the root of the hierarchy requires the Environment component to be added.
+The component is located directly within the Free Parking category of the Add Component menu.

 ## Character Notes

 Characters in the world should be set up with Animators and Animator